A collection of piano solos by Dallas Gray.

 The maid moved in here and there were stories of stolen pyjamas and perfume.
 A small fire.
 Iron bed.
 Coming home.

 Just a small gap where you can see the emptiness within.
 Signs of a fight.
-Blank window.
-So much silence.
-The Tone Row.
+The constancy of the days.

 Closed off from the front with a heavy door.
 Beyond the door is always the focal point.
 What is out there in the darkness?
 Look away to the leadlight windows out to the garden.
 Smoking in the corner.
 Blackwood.
 Fireplace filled in to accommodate the 70s gas heater.
 Worn carpet from pacing to the kitchen and back.
 That door behind the couch goes nowhere.
 I've never seen it open.